RossBrunton/RThing/README.md

 When using mysql, you need to install the development libraries for python3 and mysql (python3-dev and libmysqlclient-dev possibly) for the python package "mysqlclient".

+Memcached is used as a cache, and should be running.

-Memcached, ghostscript and gcc is also required.
+ghostscript, R and gcc are also required for R.

 For Debian; the packages (`python2.7` or `python3`), `python-virtualenv`, (`python2.7-dev` or `python3-dev`),
 `libmysqlclient-dev`, `memcached`, `gcc`